 Not that everything from before was resolved here, we didn't find out if Leo escaped from his darkly hilarious predicament, or how Audrey Horne survived the explosion, though Sherilyn Fenn was back in far more aggressive and sweary form, in a loveless marriage with a vile criminal for a son whose faults she refuses to recognise.
 The League pushed the boat out and got David Morrissey to guest star as a detective cum hostage negotiator, but Twin Peaks had a far more extensive list of familiar faces, one scene wonders like Michael Cera doing an unlikely Marlon Brando tribute, for instance, or larger roles as Don Murray played Cooper's alter ego's boss (always with the duality), Ashley Judd had the closest thing to a soap opera subplot with Richard Beymer's millionaire hotelier Ben Horne, Naomi Watts was the high strung wife of Cooper and so forth.
 A nice touch was to see Diane at last, played by Lynch favourite Laura Dern (having a very good 2017).

 But it was the weirdness that lasted in Twin Peaks, some like the League very funny, other times disturbing, not least because explanations, as noted were predictably thin on the ground (and like the League, featuring men in black makeup who were of sinister intent, though the British series reserved their most famous menace for the punchline at the end - and it really was a punchline).
 One whole episode was given over to tracing the villains back to the atomic bomb tests in American deserts, an audacious piece that was either hypnotically strange or the deal-breaker for the non-dedicated viewer.
-But Showtime, who had broadcast the series, were delighted with the viewing figures, and hinted they would like to go even further; it certainly cut off with another cliffhanger as Laura was apparently saved from her fate only to be trapped with her rescuer Cooper in a no man's land version of Twin Peaks indicating there was certainly room for more.
+But Showtime, who had broadcast the series, were delighted with the viewing figures, and hinted they would like to go even further; it certainly cut off with another cliffhanger as Laura was apparently saved from her fate only to be trapped with her rescuer Cooper in a no man's land version of Twin Peaks indicating there was assuredly room for more.
 But season three presented a feast of food for thought for the long-time aficionado, like the League conjuring captivating ideas for the characters old and new, as befitting two of the biggest trendsetters of their era.